Residential Organics Recycling

 Frequently Asked Questions

 Organic material comes from anything living – plants and animals.
 Organic waste includes grass clippings, leaves, twigs, shrubbery, weeds, and garden trimmings as usual.
 In general, foods that may now go into the organic waste bin include meat, fish, dairy, fruit, vegetables, breads, pastas, grains and plate scrapings.
 Your waste hauler will provide very specific instructions.
-If in doubt, consult your local hauler as instructions may differ from hauler to hauler and by city.

 Residents will receive specific instructions from their waste hauler regarding any changes to existing bins.
 Changes are occurring on varying schedules and may require residents to place existing carts out for servicing.
 Keep an eye out for notices with your hauler billing, by mail and online, such as your hauler website or city page.